 Dr. Judith Ponticell

-Dr. Ponticell’s research addresses personal, interpersonal and organizational factors that influence individual and organizational learning and change.
-She is the co-author of The Tutoring Revolution: Applying Research for Best Practices, Policy Implications, and Student Achievement; Enhancing Learning in Training and Adult Education; FutureWork: The Revolution Reshaping American Business; and Closing the Literacy Gap in American Business.
-She is the author or co-author of numerous book chapters and articles in National Journal of Urban Education and Practice, Peabody Journal of Education, Journal of Curriculum and Supervision, and the Journal of Teacher Education, amongst others.
+Dr. Ponticell is co-editor of the "Wiley Handbook of Educational Supervision;" co-author of "The Tutoring Revolution: Applying Research for Best Practices, Policy Implications, and Student Achievement;" "Enhancing Learning in Training and Adult Education;" "FutureWork: The Revolution Reshaping American Business;" and "Closing the Literacy Gap in American Business."
+She is the author or co-author of numerous book chapters and articles in the "National Journal of Urban Education and Practice," the "Peabody Journal of Education," the "Journal of Curriculum and Supervision," and the "Journal of Teacher Education," amongst others.